Ricci-Cubic Holographic Dark Energy: Confronting Observations, Stability and the Cosmic Coincidence Problem: Conclusion

 \section{Conclusion}

 In this work, we have explored the Ricci-cubic holographic dark energy model formed from the cubic invariant, which in turn is formed from the cubic contractions of the Riemann and Ricci tensors.
 We have performed a detailed observational data analysis of the cosmological model using different data sets like the Hubble data, cosmic-chronometer data, Baryon-acoustic oscillation data, and also data from gamma-ray bursts.
 We have also explored a combination of datasets for better results.
-The objective was to constrain the model by finding best best-fit estimations of the free parameters of the model.
+The objective was to constrain the model by finding best-fit estimations of the free parameters of the model.
 To do this, we have used the Markov chain Monte-Carlo sampling technique.
 The constraints on the model parameters are obtained via Bayesian inference.
 Contour plots have been obtained for the model parameters, showing their marginalized and joint probability distributions.
 The plots show the different confidence intervals where these parameters may lie, thus constraining them considerably.
 We have also compared our constrained model with the $\Lambda$CDM model to verify and validate our work and found remarkable agreement.
 To do this, the best-fit regression lines are found for the constrained model and compared with the standard $\Lambda$CDM model.
 In some instances, our model showed superior results compared to the $\Lambda$CDM model, thus indicating the importance of our model.
-To complement this data analysis mechanism, we have also performed an enhanced machine learning analysis using observational Hubble parameter data.
-This approach serves to validate the model’s predictive power through independent, data-driven regression techniques.
-The use of machine learning in this analysis not only accelerates parameter estimation and increases reliability but also enables the extraction of subtle cosmological information from complex data, providing a powerful framework for probing cosmic expansion and dark energy models.
-Different graphical illustrations of the machine learning techniques have been presented to understand the results.
-These illustrations reveal a strong agreement between the Hubble parameter predictions from the machine learning models, the theoretical RCHDE model, and observational data.
-In this work, we have substantially improved the Ricci-cubic holographic dark energy model and rendered it useful for any cosmological analysis.
-Our work has shown that this model can be considered as a comprehensive candidate of dark energy that can explain the late-time universe.
-We believe that this work is a substantial improvement and addition to the existing literature on this topic, especially considering the advanced computer algorithms that have been used.
+Apart from this, we have checked the Hubble tension for our model.
+The best-fit value obtained in our model exhibits a moderate tension of approximately $2.3\sigma$ with respect to the reference value for $\Lambda$CDM.
+While this indicates a noticeable discrepancy, it remains significantly lower than the $\sim 5\sigma$ tension typically reported between early- and late-Universe measurements, suggesting a partial alleviation of the Hubble tension.